rudolfschmidt/najm/README.md

 # najm
-Najm maps mongodb data to a java object model.
+Najm maps mongodb data to a Java object model.